spathak1/ListAssignment/README.md

 ListAssignment

 This application downloads a JSON file and displays the list of items.
-Each list item, when clicked, displays the description of the item.
+Each list item, when clicked, displays the description and image of the item.